monkeybutter/goblock_compressor/README.md

 * 08/09/2015: blocker_simple_dumb most simple version of the block compressor which relies on the GC to clean allocations.
 Not as efficient as the previous version that makes use of the DuplexChannel but could be useful to understand the basics.

+* 02/10/2015: unblocker_simple version of a concurrent block decompressor which returns the original file from the one compressed with the blocker_simple program.
+Benchmarks were run on the Raspberry Pi 2.
+Some polishing has to be made to the functions to comply with Go style and making them more simple.

 Test A: compress the file

     np.save("npy1e8.bin", np.arange(1e8)) 763MB